fivenet-app/fivenet/gen/grpc-api.md

 ### resources.userinfo.UserInfoChanged
-UserInfoChanged used to signal Job or JobGrade changes.
+UserInfoChanged used to signal live primary job or job grade changes.